thibmaek/awesome-raspberry-pi/README.md

 * [SurgeMQ](https://zhen.org/categories/surgemq/) - High Performance MQTT Server and Client Libraries in Go.
 * [VerneMQ](https://vernemq.com/) - an Apache2 licensed distributed MQTT broker, developed in Erlang.
 * [Vert.x MQTT](https://github.com/vert-x3/vertx-mqtt) - Vert.x component to handle connections, communication and messages exchange with remote MQTT clients.

+### Cloud

+- [CloudMQTT](https://www.cloudmqtt.com/) - Hosted message broker for the Internet of Things.
+Perfectly configured and optimized message queues for IoT, ready in seconds.
+- [EMQ X MQTT Cloud](https://cloud.emqx.io/) - A secure, reliable MQTT cloud service with best pratices from EMQ team.
+- [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your IoT application and the devices it manages.
+Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
+Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.
+- [AWS IoT Core](https://aws.amazon.com/iot-core/?nc1=h_ls) - AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
+AWS IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.
+With AWS IoT Core, your applications can keep track of and communicate with all your devices, all the time, even when they aren’t connected.
+- [Google Cloud IoT](https://cloud.google.com/solutions/iot/) - Google Cloud IoT is a complete set of tools to connect, process, store, and analyze data both at the edge and in the cloud.
+The platform consists of scalable, fully-managed cloud services; an integrated software stack for edge/on-premises computing with machine learning capabilities for all your IoT needs.
+- [IBM WASTON](https://www.ibm.com/watson) - With Watson, you can bring AI tools and apps to your data wherever it resides – whether it's on IBM Cloud, AWS, Azure, Google, or your own private cloud platform.
+- [Alibaba Cloud IoT Platform](https://www.alibabacloud.com/product/iot) - Provides secure and reliable communication between devices and the IoT Platform which allows you to manage a large number of devices on a single IoT Platform.

 ### Platforms